patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/terminology.md

 - Opposite: Hide
 - Notes: Do not use interchangeably with *View* or *Expand*.

 **Sign up**: (v.)
-Use to describe signing up for a web account, application, or service.
+Use to describe signing up for a web account, application, service, or event.
-- Notes: *Sign up* is two words as a verb and one word as a noun or adjective.
-See *Signup (n.)* and *Signup (adj.)*.
+- Notes: *Sign up* is two words as a verb and one word as an adjective or noun.
+See *Signup*.

-**Signup**: (n.)
-Use to describe what a user submits to sign up, or to describe the result of their submission.
-- Example 1: *The signup will close two days before the event.*
-- Example 2: *We need more signups for this research effort.*

 **Signup**: (adj.)
-Use to describe something related to the act of signing up for a web account, application, or service, like a signup page.
+Use to describe something related to the act of signing up for a web account, application, service, or event, like a signup page.
+- Notes: The noun *Signup* can also be used to refer to a user signup submission (for example, "We need more signups for this event.").

 **View**: (v.)
 Use to describe accessing another page to see details. (n.)
 Use to represent an arrangement of data in the interface (like a list view).